benoitc/gunicorn/README.rst

 gunicorn_django
 +++++++++++++++

-You might not have guessed it, but this script is used to server Django applications.
+You might not have guessed it, but this script is used to serve Django applications.
 Basic usage::

     $ gunicorn_django [OPTIONS] [SETTINGS_PATH]